thisissneha/nodejs-enhanced-default-http-tracing/README.md

     Entity Name is the service name of the application.

 2. **Max Export Batch Size:**
+    It is the maximum batch size of every export.
+It must be smaller or equal to max queue size.
 The default max export batch size is 512.
 You can adjust this value according to your use case.

 3. **Scheduled Delay Millis:**
+    It is the delay interval in milliseconds between two consecutive exports.
 The default scheduled delay in millisecond is 5000.
 You can adjust this value according to your use case.

 4. **Export Timeout Millis:**
+    It indicates how long the export can run before it is canceled.
 The default export timeout in millisecond is 30000.
 You can adjust this value according to your use case.

 5. **Max Queue Size:**
+    It is the maximum queue size.
+After the size is reached spans are dropped.
 The default max queue size is 2048.
 You can adjust this value according to your use case.

 #### Usage
 ```JavaScript